 - familiarize himself with on-site fire prevention measures (for instance, the location of extinguishers, sprinklers);

-- look at on-site theft-prevention measures (alarm connected to a monitoring station, bars on the windows);
+- find out about theft-prevention measures (alarm connected to a monitoring station, bars on the windows);

 - note any issues that could have an impact on the coverage required.